 Frequently Asked Questions

-- Whether any portion of the visit can be billed to ICBC, MSP, DVA etc.
+- Rates differ when some or all of the fee can be billed to ICBC, MSP, Worksafe BC, DVA etc.

 Do you direct bill extended medical plans?

-No, we do not presently bill extended medical plans directly.
-You will need to pay the full fee at the time of the visit and we will give you a receipt which you can submit to your extended medical plan for reimbursement.
+If you do not have one of these as your Insurer, you will need to pay the full fee at the time of your visit and we will provide you with a receipt that you can submit to your extended medical plan for reimbursement.

 I was hurt in a motor vehicle collision, can you bill ICBC for my visits?